digitalfabrik/integreat-cms/sphinx/continuous-integration.rst

 deploy-documentation
 --------------------

-This job authenticates as the user `IntegreatAPI <https://github.com/IntegreatAPI>`_ and commits all changes to the documentation to the branch `gh-pages <https://github.com/Integreat/cms-django/tree/gh-pages>`_ which is then deployed to ``https://integreat.github.io/cms-django/`` by GitHub.
+This job authenticates as the user `DigitalfabrikMember <https://github.com/DigitalfabrikMember>`_ and commits all changes to the documentation to the branch `gh-pages <https://github.com/Integreat/cms-django/tree/gh-pages>`_ which is then deployed to ``https://integreat.github.io/cms-django/`` by GitHub.